edwinjayJC/pyble/docs/backend-api.md

     }
     ```
 * **Success Response:** `200 OK` (Client will update via SignalR).
+* **Note:** For direct payments, confirming indicates the host acknowledges the participant paid the restaurant directly for their share.

 ### `POST /tables/:tableId/close`
 * **Action:** (Phase 4) (Host-only) Closes the table, setting its status to `settled`.